 - Can I have it at any time of the month?

 Yes.
-You may want to pop a tampon on if you have an appointment schedule for the wrong time of the month.
+You may want to pop a tampon on if you have an appointment scheduled for the wrong time of the month.

 - What about cancer patients or other suffering from serious diseases?

-While most diseases will benefit form having a colonic, the therapist will reserve her right to perform a colonic on some people with serious diseases.
+While most diseases will benefit from having a colonic, the therapist will reserve her right to perform a colonic on some people with serious diseases.